Understanding Primary Hyperparathyroidism

 - Joint or bone pain

-- Bone disease (osteopenia or osteoporosis), an increase in bone fractures
+- Bone disease (osteopenia or osteoporosis) or having more bone fractures

 - High blood pressure

-If primary hyperparathyroidism is not treated, it can get worse over time.
-Surgery may be done to remove any enlarged parathyroid glands.
-This lets the amount of calcium in the blood go back to normal.
-Your doctors may want to ensure that you have enough vitamin D and calcium nutrition before the surgery.
+- Surgery.
+This may be done to remove any enlarged parathyroid glands.
+This lets the blood calcium level go back to normal.
+You may need to take vitamin D and calcium supplements before and after the surgery.
 This will reduce the risk of low calcium after the surgery.
-You and your doctor can discuss your treatment options.
-Be sure to ask any questions you have.